Crystal Sky

 Crystal Sky is the fourth studio album by German singer Lena Meyer-Landrut.
-It was released on digital retailers on 15 May 2015 via We Love Music and Universal Music.
-The album includes productions by Biffco and Beatgees.
-The sound is described as electronic sounds with pop influences.
-The lead single "Traffic Lights" was released in native Germany and across Europe on 1 May 2015.
-Crystal Sky peaked number 2 on the German albums chart.
+It was released by We Love Music and Universal Music on 15 May 2015.
+Taking her work further into the electro pop genre, Meyer-Landrut worked with a variety of new collaborators on the album, including production teams Biffco and Beatgees, who would contribute a more electronic, bass-heavy, experimental and danceable sound to the album, along with club sounds, dubstep elements and computer-generated retro effects.

+The album earned largely polarizing reviews from music critic some of who felt it lacked variety and individuality while others complimented Crystal Sky for its international sound and compared it favorably to English singer Ellie Goulding.
+In Germany, the album debuted at number two on the German Albums Chart and was eventually certified Gold by the Bundesverband Musikindustrie (BVMI) in 2023.
+Lead single "Traffic Lights" became a top 20 in Germany, while "Wild & Free," recorded for the comedy film Fack ju Göhte 2 (2015) and included on the deluxe edition of Crystal Sky became Meyer-Landrut's sixth top ten hit.

 Background

 In early 2014, Meyer-Landrut began principal work on her fourth studio album.
 In January, she traveled to New York City to engage in talks with record producer Bosko.
 In May 2014, she visited the Yoad Nevo studios in London and in June 2014. she worked with Australian singer-songwriter Kat Vinter in Berlin and with Israeli-American singer-songwriter Rosi Golan in Los Angeles.
 In Brighton, she worked with the Biffco producer team.
 Further she worked with AFSHeeN and Berlin production team Beatgees who already produced a remix of "Neon (Lonely People)" and the children's song "Schlaft alle" for the compilation album Giraffenaffen 3 which was released in November 2014.
 On 7 August 2014, Meyer-Landrut revealed via her Twitter account that the title of the album would be Crystal Sky.